 The Therapeutic Alliance

 Some factors that affect the therapeutic alliance predate the patient meeting the psychotherapist.
-Both therapist and patient have, after all, different temperaments, and they have each developed somewhat-distinct styles of relating to others.
-The therapist should be mindful of these various kinds of personality factors, and he/she should engage in conversation about this with the patient as it affects their relationship, in order for patient and therapist to achieve enough common ground to work together.
+Both therapist and patient have, after all, different temperaments, they may have lived in distinct cultures, and they have each developed somewhat-distinct ways of thinking or styles of relating to others.
+Recently, studies have demonstrated that the degree to which these personality factors converge or complement one another in therapist and patient affect how they converse with one another, and whether the conversation becomes therapeutically productive (Lingiardi et al., 2017; Werbart et al., 2018).
+The therapist should be mindful of these various attachment and personality factors, and he/she should engage in conversation about this with the patient as it affects their relationship, in order for patient and therapist to achieve enough common ground to work together.

 Essentially, therapists soon become involved in a subtle process in which they alternate between sharing in the patient’s emotional experiences and separate themselves enough from them to examine them in a different light.
 The tactful oscillation between empathic resonance on the one hand, and novel reflection and change on the other has been described in a number of different ways across types of psychotherapy.
 By attending to this process carefully, we hope to forge a relationship in which patient and therapist sufficiently agree on the nature of the patient’s difficulties, develop a working collaboration on specific goals and how to achieve them, and think together about how the therapist fits into the patient’s mental life.